bespinian/blog/content/posts/git-the-important-parts/index.md

 * a1b8fc5 Add information on planet Mercury
 ```

-So, we now have a nice and linear history on our feature branch and we are almost ready to submit the feature branch for review.
+So, we now have a nice and linear history on our feature branch, and we are almost ready to submit the feature branch for review.

 #### Review the diff